pifroggi/vs_temporalfix/README.md

 # Add Temporal Coherence to Single Image AI Upscaling Models in VapourSynth
 Also known as temporal consistency, line wiggle fix, stabilization, deshimmering, temporal denoising, or temporal fix.
-This runs on the CPU in parallel to the upscaling on the GPU.
-Intended for 2D animation.

 Check out hddvddegogo's comparisons [here](https://www.youtube.com/watch?v=BXc_Uddt2KA) and [here](https://www.youtube.com/watch?v=u6LHR9_m5rg).